-- AADI - A specification of error behavior according to the external formalism AADL. - ALTARICA - A specification of error behavior according to the external formalism ALTARICA. - HIP HOPS - A specification of error behavior according to the external formalism HiP-HOPS. - OTHER - A specification of error behavior according to other user defined formalism.
+- AADL - A specification of error behavior according to the external formalism AADL. - ALTARICA A specification of error behavior according to the external formalism ALTARICA. - HIP_HOPS A specification of error behavior according to the external formalism HiP-HOPS. - OTHER - A specification of error behavior according to other user defined formalism.

 ErrorBehaviorKind represents different formalisms for ErrorBehavior.
-The semantics is defined at each enumeration literal.
+The semantics are defined at each enumeration literal.

-19.2.4 ErrorModelPrototype (from ErrorModel) "atpPrototype"
+18.2.4 ErrorModelPrototype (from ErrorModel) "atpPrototype"